-2. Top whole bananas with toasted pecans and drizzle it on for a pretty dessert

 3. Drizzled hot over ice cream, it quickly makes a great magic shell on ice cream because coconut oil gets hard below 76-77°

-~add 1-3 drops (to taste) of orange essential oil for a unique taste treat
+~add 1-3 drops (to taste) of orange essential oil for a remarkable taste treat

 6. Add Madagascar vanilla bean extract for an extra special flavor

-Since then it has been amended: